Mohamed-Maghraby/vprofile-aws-migration-RHEL9/README.md

-WS Migration on RHEL 9
+AWS Migration on RHEL 9

 This repository documents the migration of the **VProfile Java web application** from an on-premises environment to AWS.